-1.6 Validity and updating process
+1.5 Validity Period, Updating and Publishing

-1.6.1 Validity period
+1.5.1 Validity Period

 The Access, Management and Licensing Regulations require us as an Infrastructure Manager to publish a Network Statement four months before the deadline for applications for infrastructure capacity (the Priority Date for the relevant timetable).
-Consequently, in the context of the GB allocation process, the 2021 Network Statement is for use for capacity requests for the 2021 timetable year (13 December 2020 to 11 December 2021).
-The 2022 Network Statement, valid for capacity requests for the 2022 timetable, will be published in October 2020.
+Consequently, in the context of the GB allocation process, the 2022 Network Statement is for use for capacity requests for the 2022 timetable year (12 December 2022 to 11 December 2023).

+The 2023 Network Statement, valid for capacity requests for the 2023 timetable, will be published in October 2021.

-1.6.2 Updating process
+1.5.2 Updating

 The Network Statement will be updated on our website as may be necessary to include any additional information or reflect significant changes throughout the year.
-Where reasonable we will update the connected facilities details (see Section 5.2.3) as information is supplied to us from the relevant facility service providers.
+Where reasonable we will update the connected facilities details (see Section 5.2) as information is supplied to us from the relevant facility service providers.
 We will consult on an updated version of the Network Statement once a year, usually between July and October.
-It should be noted that once the Network Statement has been downloaded (see Section 1.7), it will fall outside any change control process.
+It should be noted that once the Network Statement has been downloaded (see Section 1.5.3), it will fall outside any change control process.

-Many of the documents referenced by the Network Statement (such as the Network Code, Engineering Access Statement and Timetable Planning Rules) are subject to their own version control processes.
-The updated versions of these documents will be available through the web-links we have provided within this document.
+Many of the documents referenced by the Network Statement (such as the Network Code, Engineering Access Statement and Timetable

+Planning Rules) are subject to their own version control processes.
+The updated versions of these documents will be available through the weblinks we have provided within this document.

-1.7 Publishing
+1.5.3 Publishing